Masseduction

 Masseduction is the fifth studio album by American musician St. Vincent, released on October 13, 2017, through Loma Vista Recordings.
 The album peaked at number 10 on the Billboard 200, becoming her first top ten album in the United States.
-The album also received universal acclaim and was the fourth-most mentioned in critics' year-end lists for 2017.
+The album was widely praised and was the fourth-most mentioned in critics' year-end lists for 2017.
 At the 61st Annual Grammy Awards, Masseduction won the award for Best Recording Package and Best Rock Song for its title track, and was also nominated for the Best Alternative Music Album.

 Release and promotion

 "New York" was released as the lead single from the album on June 30, 2017.
 The album was announced on September 6 along with a pre-order and the release of the second single, "Los Ageless".
 The announcement was followed by a series of cryptic, satirical promotional clips Clark (St. Vincent) posted to her social media.
 Clark hosted a press conference on Facebook Live to announce the album, which was in the style of the sarcastic earlier clips.
 "Pills" was released as the third single on October 10.
 The album was promoted on two different tours: the Fear the Future Tour saw St. Vincent performing solo to prerecorded tracks in theatres, while the I Am a Lot Like You!
 Tour saw her performing with her band mostly in festivals around the world.